ibm-cloud-docs/containers/cs_tutorial_rhos.md

 You can create a Red Hat OpenShift on IBM Cloud cluster in {{site.data.keyword.containerlong_notm}} by using the [console](#openshift_create_cluster_console) or [CLI](#openshift_create_cluster_cli).
 To learn about what components are set up when you create a cluster, see the [Architecture overview](#openshift_architecture).
 OpenShift is available for only standard clusters.
 You can learn more about the price of standard clusters in the [frequently asked questions](/docs/containers?topic=containers-faqs#charges).
 {:shortdesc}

-You can create clusters in only the **default** resource group.
 Any OpenShift clusters that you create during the beta remain for 30 days after the beta ends and Red Hat OpenShift on IBM Cloud becomes generally available.
 {: important}

 ### Creating a cluster with the console